ambonvik/cimba/docs/background.rst

 coroutines, and in addition providing general mechanisms for communication between coroutines.
 The Cimba coroutines can both be used as symmetric or as asymmetric coroutines, or even as a mix of those paradigms by mixing asymmetric yield/resume pairs with symmetric transfers.
-(Debugging your program may become rather confusing, though.)
+(Debugging such a program may become rather confusing, though.)

 Cimba processes - named coroutines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^